-As with IPP 6.1(h), the exception does not apply to all information that relates to these activities.
+As with IPP 6.1(h), the exception in IPP 6.1(i) does not apply to all information that relates to these activities.
 The release of the information must be likely to prejudice those activities.

-Examples of the sort of information that access to which may be refused under this exception includes information that reveals:
+Examples of the sorts of information to which access may be refused under this exception includes information that reveals:

 - the identity of a confidential source or informer;

-- the existence of an investigation that is being conducted in private; or
+- the existence of an investigation that is being conducted in private; and

 - the steps that a law enforcement body takes to detect unlawful behaviour, which if disclosed would be less effective.